Definition of Exaggeration

-Here poet overstates the actual truth and calls his beloved the river Nile, the tower of Pisa and her smile like that of Mona Liza.
+Here, the poet overstates the actual truth and calls his beloved the river Nile, and the tower of Pisa.
+He also says that her smile like that of the Mona Lisa.

 “I have wanted to kill myself a hundred times, but somehow I am still in love with life.
 This ridiculous weakness is perhaps one of our more stupid melancholy propensities, for is there anything more stupid than to be eager to go on carrying a burden which one would gladly throw away, to loathe one’s very being and yet to hold it fast, to fondle the snake that devours us until it has eaten our hearts away?”

-In this example, an old woman tells her story how she faced hard times, exaggerating that she wanted to kill herself hundred times, calling herself a burden.
+In this example, an old woman tells her story – how she faced hard times, exaggerating that she wanted to kill herself a hundred times, calling herself a burden.